 In accordance with the staffing agreement between the department and the NSW Teachers Federation, significant numbers of vacancies are filled through open advertisement.
 Available positions are broadcast via the weekly teach.NSW JobFeed e-newsletter, which includes direct links to the application page for each position on the jobs.nsw website.
 Subscribe to JobFeed to have a list of the newly advertised permanent teaching positions delivered to your inbox each Wednesday.
 The JobFeed listing can also be found on the JobFeed webpage .
-To increase your chances of employment in NSW public schools, consider applying for positions in high-demand locations.
+To increase your chances of employment in NSW public schools, consider applying for positions in high-demand metropolitan and/or rural and remote locations.

 Develop a great application

 Our guides for application writing are full of tips and advice to help you address selection criteria: